JamesGlare/Neural-Net-LabView-DLL/README.md

 <h2> Inverse Holography (Phase Retrieval)</h2>

 The next challenge is to inversely "predict" the hologram from its own intensity field.
-This is an [inverse problem](https://en.wikipedia.org/wiki/Inverse_problem) and, unfortunately, it is "ill-posed", since there are many holograms that should give rise to the same or a very similar intensity fields (optical aberrations that destroy this theoretical invariance might save us, but that is not yet clear).
+This is an [inverse problem](https://en.wikipedia.org/wiki/Inverse_problem) and, unfortunately, it is "ill-posed", since there are many holograms that should give rise to the same or a very similar intensity field (optical aberrations that destroy this theoretical invariance might save us, but that is not yet clear).

 I am currently trying to tackle this problem using Mixture-Density networks (see [C Bishop 1994](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/bishop-ncrg-94-004.pdf)).